Duke-QCD/trento/README.rst

    The default is 0.5 fm.
    A reasonable range is roughly 0.4–0.8 fm.

--n, --normalization
+-n, --normalization FLOAT
    Overall normalization factor.
    The default is 1.

--x, --cross-section
+-x, --cross-section FLOAT
-   Sets the inelastic nucleon-nucleon cross section σ\ :sub:`NN` in fm\ :sup:`2`.
+   Inelastic nucleon-nucleon cross section σ\ :sub:`NN` in fm\ :sup:`2`.
    The default is 6.4 fm\ :sup:`2`, which is the approximate experimental value at LHC energy, √s = 2.76 TeV.

---b-min
+--b-min FLOAT
    Minimum impact parameter.
    The default is zero.

---b-max
+--b-max FLOAT
    Maximum impact parameter.
    The default is to run minimum-bias collisions for the given collision system.

    To run at fixed impact parameter, give the same value for both the min and the max.

---random-seed
+--random-seed POSITIVE_INT
-   A positive integer.
    Primarily for testing and debugging.

 Grid options